Leard Sadriu

-Leard Sadriu (born 22 April 2001) is a Kosovan professional footballer who plays as a centre-back for Slovenian PrvaLiga side Mura and the Kosovo national team.
+Leard Sadriu (born 22 April 2001) is a Kosovan professional footballer who plays as a centre-back for Romanian Liga I club Argeș Piteşti and the Kosovo national team.

 Club career

 Shkëndija

 On 14 December 2017, Sadriu signed a three-year contract with Macedonian First League club Shkëndija.
 On 25 January 2018, the club confirmed that Sadriu's transfer was permanent.
 His debut with Shkëndija came on 7 April in a 5–0 home win against Renova after coming on as a substitute in place of Egzon Bejtulai.

 Loan at Skënderbeu Korçë

 On 11 January 2021, Sadriu joined Kategoria Superiore side Skënderbeu Korçë, on a season-long loan.
 His debut with Skënderbeu Korçë came five days later in a 2–1 home defeat against Partizani Tirana after being named in the starting line-up.

 Mura

 On 6 September 2022, Sadriu signed a three-year contract with Slovenian PrvaLiga side Mura.

+FC Argeş Piteşti

+On 29 May 2025, Sadriu signed a deal with Romanian Liga I club Argeş Piteşti.

 International career

 From 2017 to 2022, Sadriu represented Kosovo at the under-17, under-19, and under-21 youth international levels, and made a total of 21 competitive appearances for all three teams.
 On 30 May 2022, he received a call-up from the senior team for training session before the 2022–23 UEFA Nations League matches against Cyprus, Greece and Northern Ireland, but did not make the final squad.
 His debut with the senior team came on 16 November 2022 in a friendly match against Armenia, after being named in the starting line-up and playing the entire match.